-Mid-level convection, that is, convective cells which have their roots not in the boundary layer but originate at levels above the boundary layer, often occur at rain bands at warm fronts and in the warm sector of extratropical cyclones (Browning et al., 1973; Houze et al., 1976; Herzegh and Hobbs, 1980).
+Mid-level convection is considered to occur at rain bands at warm fronts and in the warm sector of extratropical cyclones (Browning et al., 1973; Houze et al., 1976; Herzegh and Hobbs, 1980).
 These cells are probably formed by the lifting of low level air until it becomes saturated (Wexler and Atlas, 1959) and the primary moisture source for the clouds is from low-level large-scale convergence (Houze et al., 1976).
-Often a low-level temperature inversion exists that inhibits convection from starting freely from the surface; therefore convection seems to be initiated by lifting low-level air dynamically to the level of free convection.
 This occurs often in connection with mesoscale circulations which might be related to conditionally symmetric instability (Bennets and Hoskins, 1979; Bennets and Sharp, 1982) or a wave-CISK mechanism (Emanuel, 1982).

-Although it is not clear how significant the organization of convection in mesoscale rain bands is for the large- scale flow, a parametrization should ideally account for both convective and mesoscale circulations.
-Such a parametrization, however, is presently not available and we must therefore rely on simplified schemes.
 Here we use a parametrization which in a simple way considers the finding of the diagnostic studies mentioned above.
-We assume that mid-level convection can be activated in a height range between $5 \times 10^2 \text{ m} < z < 1 \times 10^4 \text{ m}$ when there is a large-scale ascent, and the environmental air is sufficiently moist, i.e. of relative humidity in excess of 80%.
+We assume that mid-level convection can be activated in a height range between $0 < z < 1 \times 10^4$ m when there is a large-scale ascent, and the environmental air is sufficiently moist, i.e. of relative humidity in excess of 80%.

-The convective mass flux at cloud base is set equal to the vertical mass transport by the large-scale flow at that level:
+The convective mass flux at cloud base is set equal to the vertical mass transport by the large-scale flow at that level with $\omega$ the large-scale vertical velocity in pressure coordinates.
+The mid-level closure is the only place inthe scheme where the convection is directly linked to the grid-scale vertical velocity field.